hydro-informatics/hydro-informatics.github.io/_sources/numerics/pre-slf-tm.md

 Definitions to be made in BASEmesh's Quality meshing tool.
 ```

 Quality meshing may take a short while.
 After a successful mesh generation the file **prepro-tutorial_quality-mesh-interp.2dm** will have been generated and it automatically shows up in QGIS as a single-color surface with `0-0` **Bed Elevation**.
-The next section shows the interpolation of elevation data with the Blue Kenue software.
+The next section shows the interpolation of elevation data with the BlueKenue<sup>TM</sup> software.

 ```{admonition} Troubles with running the quality mesh generator?
 :class: tip